Academic Retention Criteria

 5. Second Suspensions

-Students suspended for a second time may not be considered for reinstatement by petition or readmission until they have been away from OSU for at least one regular (fall or spring) semester and completed work at another institution or through correspondence study to bring their overall GPA to 2.00.
+Students suspended for a second time may not be considered for reinstatement by petition or readmission until they have been away from OSU for at least one regular (fall or spring) semester and completed work at another institution to bring their overall GPA to 2.00.
 Only the "90-Hour Rule" may supersede a second suspension.